motech/modules/docs/source/hub.rst

 In order to use MOTECH Hub module hub base url have to be set before performing any subscribe/unsubscribe/publish requests.
 It can be done by REST call or by Hub module UI configuration panel.
 UI configuration panel also offers possibility to set retry count and retry interval parameters.
-For explanation of these parameters please look at table below.
+For explanation of these parameters please look at the table below.

 +---------------+-----------------------------------------------------------------------------------------------------+
 |Parameter      |Description                                                                                          |